sonic-net/SONiC/doc/sflow/sflow_hld.md

 ![alt text](../../images/sflow/sflow_config_and_control.png "SONiC sFlow Configuration and Control")

-1. The user configures the sflow collector, agent, sampling related parameters (rate), genetlink parameters (genetlink family and multicast group) and these configurations are added to the CONFIG DB.
+1. The user configures the sflow collector, agent, sampling related parameters (interfaces to be sampled and rate) and these configurations are added to the CONFIG DB.
-2. The sflowmgrd watches the configDB's SFLOW_GENETLINK table and creates a genetlink family and multicast group.
+2. The sflowmgrd checks if the genetlink family "psample" and multicast group for sflow samples exists and if not, creates a genetlink family and multicast group.
 This will eventually be  used by the ASIC SAI driver to punt sFlow samples to hsflowd.
-Once the genetlink group is created, the sflowmgrd initializes the SFLOW_GENETLINK_TABLE in the APP Db that contains the trap type (SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET) and the genetlink channel and group.
-3. The sfloworch processes the SFLOW_GENETLINK_TABLE changes and calls a SAI API that enables the ASIC driver to map the SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET trap to the specific genetlink channel and group.
+3. The sfloworch calls a SAI API that enables the ASIC driver to map the SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET trap to the specific genetlink channel and group.
 4. The sflowmgrd daemon watches the CONFIG DB's SFLOW_COLLECTOR table and updates the /etc/hsflowd.conf which is the configuration file for hsflowd.
 Based on the nature of changes, the sflowmgrd may restart the hsflowd service.
 The hsflowd service uses the collector, UDP port and agent IP information to open sockets to reach the sFlow collectors.
 5. When hsflowd starts, the sonic module (mod_sonic) registered callback for packetBus/HSPEVENT_CONFIG_CHANGED opens a netlink socket for packet reception and registers an sflow sample handler over the netlink socket (HsflowdRx()).
 6. Sampling rate changes are updated in the SFLOW table.
 The sflowmgrd updates sampling rate changes into SFLOW_TABLE in the App DB.
 The sfloworch subagent in the orchagent container processes the change to propagate as corresponding SAI SAMPLEPACKET APIs.

 ### 6.3 **sFlow sample path**
 The following figure shows the sFlow sample packet path flow: